moonbitlang/moonbit-docs/moonbit-docs/docs/error-handling.md

-# Exception handling in MoonBit
+# Error handling in MoonBit

-Exception handling has always been at core of our language design.
-In the following we'll be explaining how exception/error handling is done in MoonBit.
+Error handling has always been at core of our language design.
+In the following we'll be explaining how error handling is done in MoonBit.
 We assume you have some prior knowledge of MoonBit, if not, please checkout [A tour of MoonBit](./tour.md).

 ## Example: Division by Zero